OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 ### Activity
 Write and automate regression tests for all identified (and fixed) bugs to ensures that these become a test harness preventing similar issues to be introduced as part of later releases.
 Security unit tests should verify dynamically (i.e., at run time) that the components function as expected and should validate that code changes are properly implemented.

 A good practice for developers is to build security test cases as a generic security test suite that is part of the existing unit testing framework.
 A generic security test suite might include security test cases to validate both positive and negative requirements for security controls such as: Identity, Authentication & Access Control, Input Validation & Encoding, User and Session Management, Error and Exception Handling, Encryption and Auditing and Logging.
-Consider the passing of security tests as part of merge requirements before allowing new code to enter the main code based.
+Consider the passing of security tests as part of merge requirements before allowing new code to enter the main code base.

 Unit test frameworks such as Junit, Nunit, and CUnit can be adapted to verify security test requirements.
 In the case of security functional tests, unit level tests can test the functionality of security controls at the software component level, such as functions, methods, or classes.
 For example, a test case could validate input and output validation (e.g., variable sanitation) and boundary checks for variables by asserting the expected functionality of the component.

 ### Indicators